 How do you survive in Subnautica?
 There is no easy answer to that given that we are talking about an underwater survival game that refuses to hold your hand.
 Once you climb out of the Lifepod 5 and take in the wreckage of your mother ship – now a blazing wreck in a vast alien ocean – a few hints will introduce you to your tools, but that is the only help Subnautica will offer you.

-With food, drink, and oxygen levels that need managing, as well as an ocean full of marine beasties ready to rip you to shreds, it is easy to feel out of your depth in Subnautica.
-There are no missions or objectives to hold your hand, either – it is just you and you alone against this watery world.
-However, do not fear (unless you have aquaphobia, in which case Subnautica might not be the game for you), we have some tips to help you on your way.
+With food, drink, and oxygen levels that need managing, as well as an ocean full of marine beasties ready to rip you to shreds, it’s easy to feel out of your depth in Subnautica.
+There are no missions or objectives to hold your hand, either – it’s just you and you alone against this watery world.
+However, don’t fear (unless you have aquaphobia, in which case Subnautica might not be the game for you), we have some tips to help you on your way.

-After hours of scavenging resources and doggy paddling as fast we can from scary predators, we have created an introductory Subnautica guide that will be sure to turn you from shallow swimmer to a veritable Poseidon in a jiffy.
-Welcome to our Subnautica guide.
+After hours of scavenging resources and doggy paddling as fast we can from scary predators, we have created an introductory set of top Subnautica tips that will be sure to turn you from shallow swimmer to a veritable Poseidon in a jiffy.
+Probably.
+Without further ado, welcome to our Subnautica guide.

 You will start by rising from a lifepod that is on fire.
+We’ve had better starts.
 Use your fire extinguisher to put out the blaze and then get to grips with your – albeit mostly broken – facilities.
-Pinch a med kit from the Medical Kit Fabricator (which gives you a new one every 30 minutes) and use your ladder to get yourself out of the pod.
+Pinch a med kit from the Medical Kit Fabricator (it gives you a new one every 30 minutes) and use your ladder to get yourself out of the pod.
 Once you have marvelled at the scale of the wreckage from your mother ship, the Aurora, savour that first dive into Safe Shallows.
-Remember: you can always see where and how far away your lifepod base is away from you.
+Remember: you can always see where and how far away your lifepod is away from you.

 The Subnautica map is surprisingly large, considering how densely populated it is, both on land and at the depths of its seabed.
-There is no longer an in-game map, but there are some very detailed ones available on the Subnautica wiki.
 At roughly 2x2km, it comprises plenty of biomes ranging from the tranquil Safe Shallows to the perilous Blood Kelp Caves.
 The game’s world has enough to keep your PDA buzzing for some time.
 Below you will find the first few biomes you will come across and our top tips for surviving them:

 Despite Kelp Forest being one of the first biomes you will happen upon in the Subnautica map, it is also one of the most diverse.
 You can descend to the murky depths of 160 metres this time but Stalkers prowl amidst the towering creepvines.
 If you able to safely navigate past them – as well as the Bleeders and Drooping Stingers – there are plenty of piles of scrap metal lying on the seabed.